St Cross offers a number of scholarships each year to new students. All scholarships available for the 2019/2020 academic year are listed here.

 All students at St Cross College may apply for Academic Travel/Research/ Language Support Grants of up to a maximum of £250 for every year up to three years of any course on which they are a student at the College (DPhil students may apply for a maximum of £500 in one application and 2-year Master's students may apply for a maximum of £375 in one application).
 The Travel and Research Fund has a maximum amount available each term, so applications are judged competitively and not all applications will be successful.

-For students undertaking the Oxford University Programme in Languages Course as a requirement of their course (with a signature from their supervisor on the form) the College may provide a grant of up to 50% of the total course fees on successful completion of the course from total funding provided for each student for Travel/Research/ Language Support.
+For students undertaking the Fast Track Course as a requirement of their degree course (with a signature from their supervisor on the form) the College may provide a grant of up to 50% of the total course fees on successful completion of the course from total funding provided for each student for Travel/Research/ Language Support.

-For students undertaking the Languages and Study Research programme, the College may pay the registration charge of £38.00 per term from funding provided for each student for Travel/Research/Language Support.
+For students undertaking the General & Academic programme, the College may pay 50% of the registration charge with £40 per term from funding provided for each student for Travel/Research/Language Support.

 In order to request support with Language courses please make an application through the Travel and Research Fund.

 Paid Work Guidelines for St Cross Graduate Students